bbishop85/hello-world/README.md

 # hello-world

-This is my first use og GitHub.
+This is my first use of GitHub.